Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 ## What I Learned This Week
 1. I gained significant knowledge about microcontrollers and am becoming familiar with API calls, both of which I had never used before.
-2. Collaborating with Tommy has been invaluable in understanding the practical applications of coding and API integration.
+2. Learning from my peers has been invaluable in understanding the practical applications of coding and API integration.
-3. I started looking at other microcontrollers.
+3. I will look at Raspberry Pi and TouchDesigner after this.

 ## Plans for Next Week
 Next week, we will focus on wrapping up the coding and finishing the prototype, as we plan to integrate everything into a 3D-printed wristband.
 Additionally, we will create a plan for the video presentation by today.